win-acme/win-acme/README.md

 Please check to see if your issue is covered in the [Wiki](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki) before you create a new issue.

 If you ran the app and you got an error when it tried to Authorize your site take a look [here](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/web.config).

+# Web.Config Pull Requests

+If you submit a pull request that changes the included web.config file and it does not work on stock IIS 7.5 +, it will not be merged in.
+Instead add a section to the [WIki page](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/web.config) with your changes.